Difference Between Muhammad and Other Prophets

 1. Muhammad is the Seal of the Prophets because he delivered the last divine word, whereas the Other Prophets were Allah‘s revelations to Muhammad (God).

-2. Muhammad was the last of Prophets who entitled all his virtues and preaches in Quran while the Other Prophets gave all their knowledge and the belief in Allah (God) through their sayings or in different books.
+2. Muhammad was the last of the Prophets who entitled all his virtues and preaches in the Quran, while the Other Prophets gave all their knowledge and belief in Allah (God) through their sayings or in different books.

 3. Muhammad completed the Holy Quran while the Other Prophets played the role of messenger of God through their teachings verbally.

-4. The Other Prophets lived in different regions while Muhammad lived in Mecca and build a group of followers for praying to God.
+4. The Other Prophets lived in different regions, while Muhammad lived in Mecca and built a group of followers to pray to God.

-5. Muhammad was the Founder of the religion of Islam but the other prophets only spread their thoughts they gathered through their teachings and praised others to worship to God.
+5. Muhammad was the Founder of the religion of Islam, but the other prophets only spread the thoughts they gathered through their teachings and praised others to worship God.

 References